-This article implements the open space policies contained in the $\underline{\mathbf{F}}$ uture $\underline{\mathbf{L}}$ and $\underline{\mathbf{U}}$ se and $\underline{\mathbf{C}}$ onservation and $\underline{\mathbf{O}}$ open $\underline{\mathbf{S}}$ pace Elements of the Alachua County Comprehensive Plan and provides for open space areas designed to permanently preserve public open space within developments that protects natural resources, provides recreation, and augments the community network of bicycle and pedestrian infrastructure.
+This article implements the open space policies contained in the Ffuture Lłand Ułase and Ceonservation and Oopen Sspace Eelements of the Alachua County Comprehensive Plan and provides for open space areas designed to permanently preserve public open space within developments that protects and enhance natural resources, provides recreation, and augments the community network of bicycle and pedestrian infrastructure promote pedestrian connectivity and enhance recreational opportunities.

 Sec.
-407.52.
-Minimum Open Space Requirement
+407.52. - Minimum Open Space Requirement

-Open space shall be provided on at least 10 percent of every development, except as specified in Section 407.56, and shall be delineated on all development plans and plats.
+Open space shall be provided on at least 20 10 percent of every development, except as specified in Section 407.56, and shall be delineated on all development plans and plats.
 Within rural clustered subdivisions, as described in section 407.77(b) of this chapter, open space shall be provided on at least 50 percent of a development.
-Open space requirements are not intended to diminish other conservation requirements in Chapter 406.
-Prior to Preliminary Development Plan submittal, an applicant shall consult with staff to identify the most appropriate portion of the development site to be designated as open space.
+Prior to the Preliminary Development Plan submittal, an applicant shall consult with staff to identify the most appropriate portion of the development site to be designated as open space.

 Sec.
-407.53.
-Conservation Open Space
+407.53. - Primary Conservation Open Space

-When land development involves a parcel that contains any of the conservation areas or significant habitat listed below, the open space requirements shall first be fulfilled with these areas and the required buffers:
+When land development involves a parcel that contains any of the conservation areas or significant habitat listed below in subsection (a), the open space requirements shall first be fulfilled with these areas and the required buffers: When the minimum requirement is not fulfilled with conservation areas, the requirements shall then be fulfilled with natural areas as listed in subsection (b).

-- (a) Conservation areas consist of:
+- (a) Conservation areas and associated buffers consist of:

-- (1) Wetlands:
+- (1) Wetlands;

 - (2) Surface waters within private ownership;

 - (3) 100-year floodplains;

 - (4) Listed species habitat;

 - (5) Strategic ecosystems; and

 - (6) Significant geologic features.

-- (b) Significant habitats described in Article 3, Chapter 406
+- (b) Natural areas.
+Significant habitats described in Article 3, Chapter 406. or other natural features such as steep slopes, ridges, sinkhole areas, or areas that potentially could be utilized to enhance or restore natural features on or adjacent to the development site.
+This open space shall be useable to the extent consistent with the character and protection of the resource.

 Sec.
-407.54.
-Non-Conservation Open Space
+407.54. - Secondary-Non-Conservation Open Space

-After conservation areas and associated buffers have been set aside as open space, any remaining required open space shall be one piece of contiguous land, at the periphery of the development to allow for connection to adjacent open space, public parks, or community networks of bicycle and pedestrian infrastructure, except as specified in Section 407.55.
+After conservation areas and associated buffers and other natural areas have been set aside as open space, any remaining required open space may then be fulfilled with the qualifying areas listed in this Section, based upon the type of development. shall be one piece of contiguous land, at the periphery of the development to allow for connection to adjacent open space, public parks, or community networks of bicycle and pedestrian infrastructure, except as specified in Section 407.55.
 The Open Space shall be located to best meet the following goals: